Powered by

 Increasing migration

 Baddu Bhuria (68), from the village of Kaldela, roughly 60 km from Udaipuriya, fears he will be unable to continue farming in the near future.
 He cultivated approximately 1 hectare (8.96 bigha) of farmland.
-However, two-years ago his crops were destroyed, to construct an expressway.
+However, two years ago his crops were destroyed, to construct an expressway.
 He states,

 "In that particular year, cotton was priced at Rs 10,000 per quintal.
 Even though my farm produced up to 20 quintals of cotton, we weren't allowed to harvest the crops."

-In case of Bhuria, the government had issued two prior warnings to him and the fellow villagers to leave the land.
+In the case of Bhuria, the government had issued two prior warnings to him and his fellow villagers to leave the land.
 However, by the time of these warnings, their cotton crops were already planted.
 They remained hopeful that the government's construction work would be deferred until their harvest.
 But, when the official team arrived to clear the area for road construction, their appeals were ignored.

 Delhi-Mumbai Expressway